 Instead, I went with the IBM Selectric II.ko

-IBM's electric typewriter brought on a sea change of clean, corporate smoothness and revolutionized the production of business documents from the 60's until the advent of computers twenty-plus years later.
+Eliot Noyes's IBM's electric typewriter brought on a sea change of clean, corporate smoothness and revolutionized the production of business documents from the 60's until the advent of computers twenty-plus years later.
 Plus, it was a typewriter with balls.

-The Selectric spawned the development of Courier, Univers, and a host of other fonts that are so ubiquitous we don't even notice them now.
+The Selectric spawned the development of Courier, Univers, and a host of other typefaces that are so ubiquitous we don't even notice them now.
 My mother dug out an old Selectric for me, and typed up the logo in Letter Gothic, designed by IBM's Roger Roberson.
 Then I scanned it in.

 Daddy Types also uses Jason Kottke's Silkscreen, which he calls, rightly, "a small font perfect for web graphics."